 |No method at age 40 years or over||40-50|

 Reversible contraceptive methods are shown below.
 Sterilisation for men and women, although technically reversible, should be viewed as permanent.
 They are covered in the separate article Sterilisation (Female Sterilisation and Vasectomy).

 Combined oral contraceptive pill

-The combined oral contraceptive pill (COCP) is a highly effective form of contraception and used by 25% of women aged 16 to 49 years in the UK to control fertility.2
+The COCP is a highly effective form of contraception and used by 25% of women aged 16 to 49 years in the UK to control fertility.

-The COCP contains a combination of synthetic oestrogen and progestogen.
+The COCP contains a combination of synthetic oestrogen and a progestogen.
 They have been classified into first-, second- and third-generation preparations reflecting their hormonal content and period of development.
 All current brands contain 20-40 micrograms of oestrogen.
-It is also available as a transdermal (patch) Evra®, and a contraceptive vaginal ring NuvaRing®.4 Both have approximately similar efficacy to the COCP.5
+It is also available as a transdermal (patch) Evra®, and a contraceptive vaginal ring NuvaRing®.
+Both have approximately similar efficacy to the COCP.

 Mode of action

-- The hypothalamic-pituitary-ovarian axis, to suppress synthesis and secretion of FSH and the mid-cycle surge of LH, thus inhibiting the development of ovarian follicles and ovulation.
+- The hypothalamic-pituitary-ovarian axis, to suppress synthesis and secretion of follicle-stimulating hormone and the mid-cycle surge of luteinising hormone, thus inhibiting the development of ovarian follicles and ovulation.

 - Cervical mucus to prevent penetration of sperm.